Boston Bruins Schedule This Week: Dates, Times for Bruins' Games

 Hannah Brewitt

-The Bruins enter this week at the top of the Atlantic Division with a record of 21-3-1.
-They’ll look to continue their strong start to the season with road rematches against the Coyotes and Golden Knights before returning to TD Garden to face the Islanders.
+The Bruins enter this week at the top of the Atlantic Division with a record of 23-4-1.
+Coming off an exciting shootout victory over the Islanders, they’ll look to bring that momentum into the remainder of their homestand against the Kings, Blue Jackets, and Panthers.

 Here’s what to expect: